Charlotte vs Raleigh-Durham

 When Each Wins

-- Charlotte wins when the strategy wants institutional depth, regional logistics scale, tighter retail evidence, or an office thesis tied to finance and HQ tenancy rather than lab and R&D.
+- Charlotte wins when the strategy wants institutional depth, stronger retail income, broader logistics scale, or office exposure tied to finance and HQ tenancy rather than to research and lab ecosystems.

-- Raleigh-Durham wins when the strategy wants long-duration exposure to research, life sciences, and advanced manufacturing, or when it values a zero-pipeline office reset more than immediate leasing momentum.
+- Raleigh-Durham wins when the strategy wants long-duration research and manufacturing exposure, patient life-sciences optionality, or a cleaner zero-pipeline office reset even without immediate leasing momentum.

 Related Pages